 "…This is a bitter adventure, if it must end so; and not a mountain of gold can amend it…"

 —Thorin's hand goes limp in his and he sobs even harder because the king is dead, long live the king—

-"Because I can't watch you die," Bilbo replied, never blinking as he stared into the eyes of his biggest regret.
+"Because I can't watch you die," Bilbo replied, never blinking as he stared into the eyes of his greatest heartbreak.
 "I can live with you hating me, Thorin Oakenshield.
 It's worth it as long as you live.
 Do you understand me?
 I will sacrifice everything just so long as you LIVE!"

-Thorin shook his head; his shoulders drooping as his bottom lip quivered.
+Thorin shook his head as his broad shoulders drooped and his bottom lip quivered.
 "No. No, I don't understand.
-No one has hurt me like this before.
-No one has mattered so much to me before.
+No one has ever hurt me like this before.
+No one has ever mattered so much to me before.
 Until now."

 Bilbo blinked.
 For the first time since he had taken the Arkenstone, he was confused.
 "What?"

 "Don't you see?
 My feelings for you?" the Dwarf rasped, his dark brows lowering.
 "Did I not make it clear enough when I gave you my mothers' rooms?
 When I braided my family beads into your hair?
 Could you not feel my love when I held you after Smaug's demise?"